-I adore ghee, red palm oil, and coconut oil.
+I adore butter, red palm oil, and coconut oil.
 All of them support gut health and brain health in their own particular ways.
 So I decided to blend them all together into a medium-heat cooking oil to get all the benefits of each in one dollop.
-This turned out delicious – the buttery ghee flavor still permeates throughout, and the coconut flavor is not as domineering as it is straight.
+This turned out delicious – the buttery flavor still permeates throughout, and the coconut flavor is not as domineering as it is straight.

 Did you know that the vitamin A content from the Red Palm Oil provides as much vitamin A than supplementation with cod liver oil?
 I got the idea of infusing red palm oil in other cooking oils from this paper here – in India vitamin A deficiency is a big problem and in the 30’s and 40’s they discovered they could solve this problem by infusing red palm oil into mustard cooking oil.